 Formatted as shown in Figure 7.5.2-7 when alternative rating factors using actual lane locations are provided.

+For Supplemental Rating Reports, only the revised and/or added Breakdown values are required assuming no changes to the values previously reported are required.
+If changes to the values previously reported are required, only provide the revised values.

-LOCATION MAP
+LOCATION MAP (SUPPLEMENTAL)

 The location map shall be a street map in color and provide sufficient landmarks and adjacent highway information to allow the user to find the bridge in the field without additional information.
 Satellite or aerial photographs and topography maps are not acceptable substitutes.

-DESCRIPTION OF BRIDGE
+DESCRIPTION OF BRIDGE (SUPPLEMENTAL)

 Formatted as shown in Figure 7.5.2-8.
 It shall be noted that the Modifications to Superstructure and Substructure sections are reserved for structural changes.
 Revisions to railings, wearing surface, etc. shall be covered elsewhere in the Description of Bridge.

-RATING ANALYSIS ASSUMPTIONS AND CRITERIA
+RATING ANALYSIS ASSUMPTIONS AND CRITERIA (SUPPLEMENTAL)

 Description of all methods, assumptions, allowable stresses, and strengths used to determine the rating of the structure, including computer programs, with version or release numbers utilized.

-Statement of the applicability of the substructure and/or deck to the rating.EVALUATION OF RATING AND RECOMMENDATIONS
+Statement of the applicability of the substructure and/or deck to the rating.

+For Supplemental Rating Reports, only the revised assumptions and criteria are required.

+EVALUATION OF RATING AND RECOMMENDATIONS (SUPPLEMENTAL)

 Summary of controlling elements of the structure and recommendations to either improve or maintain the condition of the structure as described in Subsection 7.2.11.

 Comparison of rating to previous rating as described in Paragraph 7.2.11.1 and as shown in Figure 7.5.2-9.

+For Supplemental Rating Reports, only the revised evaluations and recommendations are required.

-AVAILABLE PLANS, INSPECTION REPORTS, AND REFERENCES
+AVAILABLE PLANS, INSPECTION REPORTS, AND REFERENCES (SUPPLEMENTAL)

 Listing of all plans, latest inspection report(s) used and their sources that were made available to the Rating Engineer for the purpose of preparing the Rating Report.

-Identify unique references that were used to develop the rating that an independent reviewer may not be aware of, i.e. studies or reports, and textbooks included in Appendix F. For a Design Rating, identify the specific version and date of the MassDOT Bridge Manual that was used for the design and rating.LOADINGS USED FOR BRIDGE RATING
+Identify unique references that were used to develop the rating that an independent reviewer may not be aware of, i.e. studies or reports, and textbooks included in Appendix F. For a Design Rating, identify the specific version and date of the MassDOT Bridge Manual that was used for the design and rating.

+For Supplemental Rating Reports, identify the available plans, inspection reports, and references which were used to develop the supplemented (original) rating.

+LOADINGS USED FOR BRIDGE RATING (SUPPLEMENTAL)

-Standard diagrams of vehicles used in the rating showing axle weights and spacing as shown in Figures 7.5.2-10A,7.5.2-10B, 7.5.2-11, 7.5.2-12, and/or 7.5.2-13A as applicable.APPENDIX A - INSPECTION REPORTS
+Standard diagrams of vehicles used in the rating showing axle weights and spacing as shown in Figures 7.5.2-10A,7.5.2-10B, 7.5.2-11, 7.5.2-12, and/or 7.5.2-13A as applicable.

+For Supplemental Rating Reports, only provide the new or revised loadings used to develop the supplement.

+APPENDIX A - INSPECTION REPORTS (SUPPLEMENTAL)

 Inspection Reports including structure inventory and appraisal (SI&A), structures inspection field report and field notes.
 The first page shall be the latest SI&A sheet.
 Inspection Reports must be the latest available Routine, Routine & Special Member and Underwater at the time the Rating Report is submitted and shall include color reproductions of all inspection report photos.
 The National Bridge Element Inspection (PONTIS) pages shall not be included.

+For Supplemental Rating Reports, only provide the Inspections required to develop the supplement.

-APPENDIX B - PHOTOS
+APPENDIX B – PHOTOS